wangc86/blog/content/cr.md

 > Then Philip opened his mouth, and began at the same scripture, and preached unto him Jesus.
 And as they went on their way, they came unto a certain water: and the eunuch said, See, here is water; what doth hinder me to be baptized?
 And Philip said, If thou believest with all thine heart, thou mayest.
 And he answered and said, I believe that Jesus Christ is the Son of God.
 And he commanded the chariot to stand still: and they went down both into the water, both Philip and the eunuch; and he baptized him.
 And when they were come up out of the water, the Spirit of the Lord caught away Philip, that the eunuch saw him no more: and he went on his way rejoicing.

 --Acts 8:35-39

+And I would like to add three more verse references.
+First, on God the Father and His promise, from Isaiah 49:24-25:

+> Shall the prey be taken from the mighty,
+> or the lawful captive delivered?
+> But thus saith the Lord,
+> Even the captives of the mighty shall be taken away,
+> and the prey of the terrible shall be delivered:
+> for I will contend with him that contendeth with thee,
+> and I will save thy children.

+And finally, on God the Son and His work, from Hebrews 2:14-15, and from Hebrews 7:24-25:

+> Forasmuch then as the children are partakers of flesh and blood, he also himself likewise took part of the same; that through death he might destroy him that had the power of death, that is, the devil; and deliver them who through fear of death were all their lifetime subject to bondage.

+> but this man, because he continueth ever, hath an unchangeable priesthood.
+Wherefore he is able also to save them to the uttermost that come unto God by him, seeing he ever liveth to make intercession for them.